ChaseBENNC9/tictactoe/README.md

 Refactored the Minimax script from the AI Strategy to work in a game of tic tac toe.

 ## Known Issues
-- Shuffle Method randomizing all moves instead of first, removed for now needs better implementation.
+- Shuffle Method can sometimes cause the AI to not block the player.
 - Sometimes it's still possible for the Player to win, with the correct implementation of minimax this should not happen\

 ## Note